nens/lizard-management-client/README.md

 Releasing
 =========

-To be written...
+To be written... `release-it` perhaps?

 Deployment
 ==========

 Uses Ansible for deployment.
-To be written...
+To be extended...

 Internationalisation
 ====================

 This client has l10n/i18n support via react-intl.

 English is the default/fallback language.
-Dutch is the only supported other language for now.
+Dutch is the only planned supported other language for now.

 To extract translation tags to the i18n catalog: `$ yarn run i18n:extract`.
 To update the language catalogs: `$ yarn run i18n:update`